-Back East’s introduction to the scene was pretty darn (2012) impressive upon opening.
+Back East’s introduction to the scene in 2012 was impressive for the era.
 They had two beers in production for the first two weeks, rolled out a phenomenal Imperial Stout in their third week and followed thereafter with an IPA.
 Plans included an Imperial IPA and some seasonals as time moved forward.

-First of all, their set up in an industrial building in Bloomfield, is super clean, organized and well thought-out.
+Their original set up in an industrial building in Bloomfield, was relatively clean, organized and well thought-out.
 While they didn’t have a tavern license at opening (a new law in CT at the time allowed breweries to set up an actual bar area), they have the room to do so if they want.
-Not Hooker room, but room enough.

 Tours are offered on Saturdays and I took the second tour ever given by co-founder Tony Karlowicz.
 The tour here is worthwhile if only because Tony mixes in the rather personal history of the brewery with the usual stuff about hop provenance and wort temperatures.

 Back East is owned by Tony and his cousin Ed Fabrycki, Jr. Both are Connecticut natives and Ed is back after many years out in San Diego where he started home-brewing.
-In fact, the brewery name is derived from this fact; Ed moving “Back East.”
+The brewery name is derived from this fact; Ed moving “Back East.”
 Clever, these chaps.

 Part of the tour includes the old home-brewing rig these two used for years before jumping headlong into the craft brewery game.
-It still sparkles with newness and Tony said they still plan on using it for test batches in the future.
+It still sparkles with newness and Tony said they plan on using it for test batches in the future.

 Despite being new and small, Back East has a bunch of (very expensive) tanks and shiny new equipment.
 Of course such a venture is a huge investment (Tony joked about how long it will be until he sees his first paycheck), but that terrible awful no good socialist governor and legislature of ours did provide the guys with a business development grant.
 Y’know, the things that help small business succeed.